SAP-samples/ui5-mdc-json-tutorial/ex3/readme.md

 ![Exercise 3 Result](ex3.png)
 ## Summary
 In this exercise, we learned how to construct ValueHelps as fragments and improve the user's filtering experience.
-These ValueHelps were linked with filter fields and added as dependents to the filter bar.
+These ValueHelps were linked with FilterFields and added as dependents to the FilterBar.
 Additionally, a delegate-specific payload was incorporated into the delegate to specify which properties should have a ValueHelp attached.

 Proceed to - [Exercise 4](../ex4/readme.md)